Jazzza001/Dolphin-MyBB/README.md

 ##Installation
 - Add your MyBB and Dolphin database connection details to the PHP script
 - Upload all files to your server that has a Dolphin and MyBB installation
+- Run the script
+- Confirm the merge was successful
+- Remove the file from the server to prevent accidental re-merging

 ##Notes
 - All users, forums, threads and posts in your MyBB installation will be deleted in favour of the Dolphin data